ThatAltGirlAlesandria/DrSillystingzFactory.solution/README.md

 * _Afterword, download MySQL Server & Workbench_
 [Download here](https://dev.mysql.com/downloads/mysql/)

-## Step by step breakdown for how to download and run this program on your computer
+## Step-by-step breakdown of how to download and run this program on your computer
-* _Clone this repo by opening GitBash, and navigating to the location you wish to clone the repo too._
+* _Clone this repo by opening GitBash, and navigating to the location you wish to clone the repo to._
-* _Navigate to the root directory of the project in the command line and running the following command_
+* _Navigate to the root directory of the project in the command line and run the following command_
 ```
 $ git clone https://github.com/ThatAltGirlAlesandria/HairSalon.Solution.git
 ```